TechBeatle/EthereumControlledExperimentBlackBoxFuzzing/README.md

-# The Effects of Blockchain Environment on Security Vulnerability Detection in Fuzzing Ethereum Smart Contracts: An Empirical Study
+# Is Controlling the Environment Important to Fuzzing Ethereum Smart Contracts?
+A Controlled Experiment on Environmental Design Factors

 In this work, we report the first empirical study the effects of the Blockchain environment on fuzz testing of Ethereum Smart Contracts.